sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

 `byrow(ds, fun, cols; [by , threads = true])`

-The `by` keyword argument is for giving a function to call on each value before calling `fun` to aggregate the values, and `threads = true` causes `byrow` to exploit all cores available to Julia for performing the computations.
+The `by` keyword argument is for specifying a function to call on each value before calling `fun` to aggregate the result, and `threads = true` causes `byrow` to exploit all cores available to Julia for performing the computations.

-The `nunique` function doesn't accept `threads` argument, however, it has an extra keyword argument `count_missing`. `nunique` counts the number of unique value of each row, and `count_missing = true` counts missings as a unique value.
+The `nunique` function doesn't accept `threads` argument, however, it has an extra keyword argument `count_missing`. `nunique` counts the number of unique values of each row, and `count_missing = true` counts missings as a unique value.

 The `coalesce` function doesn't accept `by` argument.